himanshisyadav/ollama-service/ollama-conda/README.md

-# Ollama using Anaconda Environment
+# Ollama using an Anaconda Environment

 ## 1. Creating Anaconda Environment